Water & wastewater

 - desalination projects and industrial water outsourcing

-We have advised on over 90 projects worldwide, from wastewater projects in Scotland to traditionally procured water supply projects in New Zealand (and many countries in between).
+We have advised on over 100 projects worldwide, from wastewater projects in Scotland and traditionally procured water supply projects in New Zealand to desalination projects in the Middle East.

 A small selection of our experience includes:

-- Advising a member of the EPC construction consortium on the Marafiq desalination project at Jubail, Saudi Arabia – currently the largest in the world.
+- advising a member of the EPC construction consortium on the Marafiq desalination project at Jubail, Saudi Arabia

 - advising bidders on the New Cairo, Egypt and Muharraq, Bahrain Wastewater Projects – some of the first water PPPs in the region